ericmuckley/laser_triggering/README.md

 2. Alternatively, the software can be started by double-clicking the ```RUN_LASER_TRIGGERING.bat``` Windows BAT file located in the *C:\\Desktop\\eric\\* directory.
 This BAT file will run the software but the user will not be able to see any errors which occurred.

 When the application starts running, the gray user interface window should pop up.
+At any time while the application is running, the user can view this instruction file by navigating to the top menubar of the user interface and selecting **Help -> Show help**.

 ## Connecting to instruments